 Steve started working at Bibury Trout Farm in 1998 after studying fish farming at Sparsholt College in Hampshire.

 As Assistant Fisheries Manager, Steve works closely with Dave managing the stock once the trout have left the hatchery.
 His daily responsibilities include: feeding the trout, 'grading' orders, fish health and husbandry.
 In addition to Fish Production, Steve is also responsible for attending local farmers markets where you can find him selling: fresh trout, smoked trout, pate, quiches, trout crumble and Poulton Hill Wine.
 In his spare time, Steve is a keen fisherman and enjoys fishing on rivers catching Chub and Barbel.

 Ian has been working at Bibury Trout Farm since 1983 managing the live fish transportation.

-This involves transporting and delivering live trout to fisheries, rivers, lakes and reservoirs throughout England and South Wales.
+This involves transporting and delivering live trout to fisheries, rivers, lakes and reservoirs throughout England and Wales.
 Ian started working at the Trout Farm because of his interest in fishing.
-He is also a keen racig man and enjoys visiting Cheltenham Racecourse.
+He is also a keen racing man and enjoys visiting Cheltenham Racecourse.